ARM-software/arm-trusted-firmware/docs/user-guide.md

         cd arm-trusted-firmware

-3. Set the compiler path, specify a Non-trusted Firmware image (BL3-3) and a valid platform and build:
+3. Set the compiler path, specify a Non-trusted Firmware image (BL3-3) and a valid platform, and then build:

         CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-none-elf- \
         BL33=<path-to>/<bl33_image>                               \